 Quick insights in Power BI

 In this session, we show you how to get quick insights in Power BI with a practical example.
 Generally, there are two types of insights.
-One run on the entire dataset, and the other is to run insights on one particular report (quick insights).
+One runs on the entire dataset, and the other is to run insights on one particular report (quick insights).
 Later one allows you to drill down the insights further, too.

-For this Power BI Quick insights demonstration, we are going to use the Sixth dashboard.
+For this Power BI Quick Insights demonstration, we are going to use the Sixth dashboard.
 To view this, please click on My Workspace and then go to the Dashboard to Select Sixth Dashboard.

-I suggest you refer to the Get Insights article to understand the process of running Power BI algorithms on your dataset (first one).
+I suggest you refer to the Get Insights section to understand the process of running Power BI algorithms on your dataset (first one).
 As you can see from the screenshot below, Workspace has only one Pie Chart.

 Go to Report to View Analytics 1